MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0105.md

 ## How to fix this diagnostic?

-The app.json has a dependency either from the Application property or the dependency section that sets the requirement higher than the available releases of [!INCLUDE [prod_short](../includes/prod_short.md)].
+The app.json files has a dependency either from the `application` property or the `dependencies` section that sets the requirement higher than the available releases of [!INCLUDE [prod_short](../includes/prod_short.md)].
 To learn more see [Technical Validation FAQ](../devenv-checklist-submission-faq.md).

 ## See Also